yochem/yochem.github.io/content/posts/courses.md

 A list of all university courses I followed.
 The courses at the UvA all were 6 [EC](https://en.wikipedia.org/wiki/European_Credit_Transfer_and_Accumulation_System), while the courses at UU were 7.5 EC.
-These are the main topics of my academic
+The main topics of my academic studies
-studies:
+were:
-- **Logic**: e.g. predicate logic and computational logic.
+- **Logic**: predicate logic and computational logic.
-- **Maths**: e.g. calculus, Bayesian statistics and linear algebra.
+- **Maths**: calculus, Bayesian statistics and linear algebra.
-- **Language**: e.g. language theory and speech and dialogue processing.
+- **Language**: language theory and speech and dialogue processing.
-- **Programming**: e.g. web programming, datastructures and algorithms, low-level coding, and numerous programming languages.
+- **Programming**: web programming, datastructures and algorithms, low-level coding, and numerous programming languages.
-- **ML**: e.g. neural nets in fields like natural language processing, computer vision, and search engines.
+- **ML**: neural nets in fields like natural language processing, computer vision, and search engines.
-- **Ethics**: e.g. computational debiasing, sensitive data and philosophy of AI.
+- **Ethics**: computational debiasing, sensitive data and philosophy of AI.

 And here is the full list:

-## MSc.
-AI @ Utrecht University
+## MSc AI @ Utrecht University

 ### Year 2
 - [MSc Thesis Part 2](https://osiris.uu.nl/osiris_student_uuprd/OnderwijsCatalogusSelect.do?selectie=cursus&collegejaar=2022&cursus=INFOMAI2)